rualthan/chef_recipes/README.md

-A few started chef recipes.
+A few starter chef recipes.